-SUPPORT SMALLHOLDER INCLUSION
+PRINCIPLE 5: SUPPORT SMALLHOLDER INCLUSION

-Include smallholders in the RSPO supply chain and improve their livelihood through fair and transparent partnership.
+Includes mall holders in RSPO supply chains and improve their livelihoods through fair and transparent partnerships.

-Crite eria Indi cator ToC Outcomes 5.1 The unit of certification deals fairly and transparently with all 5.1.1 Current and previous period prices paid for FFB are publicly available and accessible by smallholders.
-Inclusive access to benefits smallholders (Independent and Scheme) and other local businesses.
-5.1.2 (C) Evidence is available that the unit of certification regularly explains the FFB pricing to smallholders. • 5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.
-5.1.4 (C) Evidence is available that all parties, including women and independent representative organisations assisting smallholders where requested, are involved in decision-making processes and understand the contracts.
+Criteria Indicators ToC Outcomes 5.1 The unit of certification deals fairly and 5.1.1 Current and previous period prices paid for FFB are publicly available and Inclusive access to benefits transparently with all smallholders (Independent and Scheme) and other local businesses. !!!

+accessible by smallholders.

+- 5.1.2 (C) Evidence is available that the unit of certification regularly explains the FFB pricing to smallholders.

+- 5.1.3 (C) Fair pricing, including premium pricing, when applicable, is agreed with smallholders in the supply base and documented.

+- 5.1.4 (C) Evidence is available that all parties, including women and independent representative organizations assisting smallholders where requested, are involved in decision-making processes and understand the contracts.
 These include those involving finance, loans/credits, and repayments through FFB price reductions for replanting and or other support mechanisms where applicable.

-5.1.5 Contracts are fair, legal and transparent and have an agreed timeframe.
-5.1.6 (C) Agreed payments are made in a timely manner and receipts specifying price, weight, deductions and amount paid are given.
+- 5.1.5 Contracts are fair, legal and transparent and have an agreed timeframe.

+- 5.1.6 (C) Agreed payments are made in a timely manner and receipts specifying price, weight, deductions and amount paid are given.

-Crite eria Indic cator ToC Outcomes 5.1 The unit of certification deals fairly and transparently with all 5.1.7 Weighing equipment is verified by an independent third party annually (this can be government).
-Inclusive access to benefits smallholders (Independent and Scheme) and other local businesses.
-(Continued) 5.1.8 The unit of certification supports Independent Smallholders with certification, where applicable, ensuring mutual agreements between the unit of certification and the smallholders on who runs the internal control system (ICS), who holds the certificates, and who holds and sells the certified material.
-5.1.9 (C) The unit of certification has a grievance mechanism for smallholders and all grievances raised are dealt with in a timely manner.
-5.2 The unit of certification supports improved livelihoods of smallholders and their inclusion in sustainable palm oil value 5.2.1 The unit of certification consults with interested smallholders (irrespective of type) including women or other partners in their supply base to assess their needs for support to improve their livelihoods and their interest in RSPO certification.
-Inclusive access to benefits chains.
-5.2.2 The unit of certification develops and implements livelihood improvement programmes, including at least capacity building to enhance productivity, quality, organisational and managerial competencies, and specific elements of RSPO certification (including the RSPO Independent Smallholder Standard).
+- 5.1.7 Weighing equipment is verified by an independent third party annually (this can be government).

+- 5.1.8 The unit of certification supports

+Independent Smallholders with

+certification, where applicable, ensuring

+mutual agreements between the unit of

+certification and the smallholders on who

+runs the internal control system (ICS),

+who holds the certificates, and who holds

+and sells the certified material.

+T

+5.1.9 (C) The unit of certification has a

+grievance mechanism for smallholders

+and all grievances raised are dealt with in

+a timely manner.

+5.2 The unit of 5.2.1 The unit of certification consults with Inclusive access to benefits

+certification interested smallholders (irrespective of

+supports improved type) including women or other partners

+livelihoods of smallholders and in their supply base to assess their needs

+their inclusion in for support to improve their livelihoods

+sustainable palm oil and their interest in RSPO certification.

+value chains. !!!

+5.2.2 The unit of certification develops and

+implements livelihood improvement

+programmes, including at least capacity

+building to enhance productivity, quality,

+organisational and managerial

+competencies, and specific elements of

+RSPO certification (including the RSPO

+Standard for Independent Smallholder).

+5.2.3 Where applicable, the unit of certification

+3.2.3 provides support to smallholders to

+promote legality of FFB production.

+promote regame, or 112 production.

+5.2.4 (C) Evidence exists that the unit of

+certification trains Scheme Smallholders

+on pesticide handling.

+•

+5.2.5 The unit of certification regularly reviews

+and publicly reports on the progress of

+the smallholder support programme.

+ı